marktrovinger/obsidian_vault/Grad School/Applications of Deep Learning/Convolutional Neural Networks.md

 ### Stride
 Distance between successive convolutional windows is known as the stride, with the default being 1.

+### Modularity Hierarchy Formula
+Use modules instead of spaghetti code, organize those modules into a hierarchy and reuse those modules as much as possible.
+We want to reuse as much as possible, so create abstractions when possible.
+As always, Don't Repeat Yourself.

+### Residual Connections
+Designed to help combat the vanishing gradients issue, which happens when networks get too deep.

+### Batch Normalization
+Gradients go boom!

 ## References
 1. Deep Learning With Python, Chapter 8